 My band is comprised of four good friends who understand each other both musically and personally.
 We’ve done well because we’ve stuck together and become a tight, slick and professional unit.
 I’m deeply proud that we’ve come this far without killing each other, but I think that’s down to us being mature guys who take our job seriously and don’t allow for any rock star egos or behaviour.
 We have a great laugh doing what we do, but we like to think of ourselves as professionals!

 When you hire professional musicians, you are paying for not only the band’s performance, but the accrued experience and knowledge of everyone in the band and all of the work that goes into preparation for the gig.
 This may sound like a bit of a cliché, but it’s something us musicians take very seriously.
 Most of us spent years playing for little or no money, driving all over the country and trying our very best to make things work in what is a very competitive and sometimes cutthroat industry.
 And while playing in a wedding band could be considered one of the cushier jobs in that industry, there is still a certain amount of graft involved.
+(Check out THIS blog that delves more into why Professional Musicians are more expensive that the band playing at the pub).

 The actual performance itself is essentially the service that we provide.
 Of course, that’s the part that matters and it’s our job to deliver that, but a lot more goes on behind the scenes.
 Besides all of the rehearsing and preparation we do, a typical gig day will involve loading and unloading our heavy equipment and driving some considerable distances.
 It’s not uncommon for us to travel from South Wales to Manchester to perform at a wedding – that’s a 400 mile round trip in one day!
 The impact of travelling can mean that some gigs are harder than others, but we always give it 110% regardless.
 We may not be so plucky when the sun is coming up and we’re still on the M4, but you don’t have to see that part.
 It just comes with the territory.